brianmueller/cssi-curriculum/_lessons/jQuery/01-jquery-basics.md

 title: jQuery Basics
 language: jquery
 ---
+# Why This is Important:
-Okay, so we know how to include the jQuery library, and we’ve seen that it can help us change the text on elements we select. jQuery is a whole lot more than that, though!
-It makes tons of things we’d want to do a breeze!
+The jQuery library makes tons of things we’d want to do on the web with JavaScript a breeze!

 # Benefits of jQuery:
 + finding particular elements on the page